-I began my broadcast career that same year with WAKA, the CBS affiliate, in Montgomery, AL. I spent almost six years in Alabama as weekend, then later, morning meteorologist.
-Central Alabama was a great weather market to earn my stripes.
-We had very active severe weather seasons and were close enough to the coast that hurricanes were still a major concern.
+I began my broadcasting career in 1999 with WAKA, the CBS affiliate, in Montgomery, AL. I spent almost six years in Alabama as weekend, then later, morning meteorologist.
+Central Alabama was an excellent weather market for a young meteorologist.
+From days long severe weather outbreaks, to hurricane coverage and even the occasional ice and snow event I dealt with nearly every forecast scenario in the south.
 Hurricane Ivan kept us on the air for 48 hours with a non-stop 16 hour stretch.
-That was excellent experience for what I'm sure will be future hurricane watch and hopefully all clear calls here.

 In the summer of 2005 I moved to Memphis as weekend meteorologist with WPTY/WLMT.
 This was another city with a large coverage area where we dealt with everything from tornadoes and hailstorms to occasional snow and ice.
 Hurricane Katrina kept us going up there as well, not only providing information for evacuees, but the storm still had a lot of punch as it moved through North Mississippi, Tennessee and Arkansas.